QuantYipeng/QuantBox/README.md

 * holidays with lags
 * technical analysis
 * daily big deals
-* daily realized volatility using 5m（Taylor，CQF M2L6 P55）
+* daily realized volatility using 5m
+...Taylor，CQF M2L6 P55
+...Using ts.get_k_hist(code, ktype='5')
+...The Learning Pool is the Panel Data for all trading stocks within one week